 Knowledge of databases and their interaction is a distinct advantage as technical terms are often used.

 Up to eight hours.
+Training Delivery:

 Instructor lecture with Q & A.

 At the end of this course, class participants will: